CederGroupHub/AutoEMX/README.md

 </div>

-AutoEMXSp is a **fully automated framework** for SEM-EDS workflows — from spectral acquisition and quantification, to principled filtering and compositional analysis — all in **one click**.
+AutoEMX is a **fully automated framework** for SEM-EDS workflows — from spectral acquisition and quantification, to principled filtering and compositional analysis — all in **one click**.

-🎥 Watch AutoEMXSp in action on a desktop SEM-EDS system at https://youtu.be/Bym58gNxlj0
+🎥 Watch AutoEMX in action on a desktop SEM-EDS system at https://youtu.be/Bym58gNxlj0

-🧪 Test AutoEMXSp to fit and quantify EDS spectra you have collected on your commercial SEM-EDS system (see [Tutorials](https://cedergrouphub.github.io/AutoEMXSp/user/tutorials.html)).
+🧪 Test AutoEMX to fit and quantify EDS spectra you have collected on your commercial SEM-EDS system (see [Tutorials](https://cedergrouphub.github.io/AutoEMX/user/tutorials.html)).

 📖 This work is described in:
 A. Giunto *et al.*, *Accurate SEM‑EDS Quantification, Automation, and Machine Learning Enable High‑Throughput Compositional Characterization of Powders*, 2025.